ShadowKnightMK4/SqrtTable/README.md

 Next I converted it to PDF via the 'Print to PDF' feature built into windows.
 Finally I printed the part I wanted onto 2 sides of a paper.
 The result was a calculated square root table up to about 840 on a single sheet of paper.

+License:
+This software and its source uploaded here may be freely used by anyone.
+There are no warenties for this software or its source.
+Use at own risk.
+I maintain copyright to this software and the right to modify the master branch here as I see fit.